benjypng/logseq-zoterolocal-plugin/README.md

 ## Setup

+1. Close Logseq.
-1. Ensure Zotero 7 is running.
+2. Ensure Zotero 7 is running, and then:
+   - In settings, under `Advanced`, check `Allow other applications on this computer to communicate with Zotero`.
+   - (only if you want to citation keys) Install [Better Bibtex](https://github.com/retorquere/zotero-better-bibtex/releases).
+   - In the Better Bibtex section of your Zotero settings, ensure that `Automatically pin citation key after X seconds` is set to `1`.
+   - Restart Zotero.
-2. Open plugin settings in Logseq.
+3. Open Logseq, and then plugin settings.
-3. Verify that "Connection to Zotero is working" is checked.
+4. Verify that "Connection to Zotero is working" is checked.
-4. Complete the rest of the plugin settings.
+5. Complete the rest of the plugin settings.

 ![Plugin Settings](/screenshots/plugin-settings.png)